thiagodebastos/react-future-stack/src/home/index.md

 ## Welcome

-This is a single-page application powered by React and MobX.
+This is a single-page application powered by React and Redux.